-Students with disabilities who require accommodation (academic adjustments and/or auxiliary aids or services) should contact Student Support Services.
-The phone number is 606-546-1259.
+Students with disabilities who require accommodations (academic adjustments and/or auxiliary aids or services) for any course should contact one of the following: the Associate Dean of Student Success, Sharp Academic Center, Room 3119, phone number (606) 546-1259.
 Students with disabilities should request accommodations prior to or early in the semester.
-Each request for accommodations will be examined on a case by case basis to determine eligibility.
-Do not request accommodations directly from the professor or instructor.
-Professors and/or instructors are not authorized to make reasonable accommodations.
+Each request for accommodations will be examined on a case-by-case basis to determine eligibility.
+DO NOT request accommodations directly from the professor or instructor.
+Professors and/or instructors are NOT authorized to make reasonable accommodations.